Updated on September 6, 2022 by Sarina

 Elaborate and ornate or simple and modern – What ever style you need, it is possible to be recreated with the many different computer programs available today.
 Simple options start from the ubiquitous MS paint (every other computer has them), MS word, Photoshop, illustrator, paid options like the picmonkey; it all depends on the special effects and features you want.

 If you are using text editing software like MS word / Photoshop/ illustrator check out the different styling and font options available in the software.
 You can make many special effects / add a border or give a shadow effect.
 You may have decided to write the initials separately or combined.
 Make each letter in a separate text box.
 This way you can overlap the letters as you like.

 When selecting the font of the monogram the first thing you have to consider is the occasion or where it will be placed.
 On your son’s luggage, an ornate monogram would be out of place; he may not fully appreciate it.
 For a wedding hankie, a doodle one would be too casual.

 After creating the monogram print it out on printer paper.
 Ensure that it is the size you want.
 It should be appropriate for space you mean to make the monogram.
 Now this monogram has to be transferred to fabric.

 How to transfer the monogram onto the fabric

-You can use any of the methods used for transferring embroidery ( outlined in the post 9 embroidery transfer methods) to transfer your monogram design.
+You can use any of the methods used for transferring embroidery (outlined in the post How to transfer embroidery designs on fabrics) to transfer your monogram design.
 My favourite method is to make a stencil when I am painting the monogram.
 I simply use a carbon sheet to copy the design outline if I am embroidering

 How to make the monograms – 4 ways